 Schedule changes, such as reduction or addition of class time, can be requested by a student via the Schedule Change Request form.
-Students obtain this form from their instructor.
-Schedule changes are defined as the following: adding/removing an hour due to TABE remediation class, switching between full and part-time schedules, allotting a 15 minute grace period at the beginning or end of class for extenuating circumstances.
-The student and instructor must complete the form and submit it to the Dean of Student Services.
+Schedule changes are defined as the following: adding/removing an hour due to basic skills remediation class, switching between full and part-time schedules, allotting a 15 minute grace period at the beginning or end of class for extenuating circumstances.
+Students who wish to request a schedule change should consult the Dean of Student Services.
 The Dean of Student Services will review the request, financial impact for the student, and will determine approval or denial of the request; or will arrange a meeting with the instructor, student, and Administrator when further review is needed.
 Requests for a schedule change should be made at least 5 days prior to the effective date.
-Only one schedule change is allowed per semester.
+Only one schedule change is allowed per enrollment period.
 Additional requests require administrative approval.